henry40408/comics/README.md

 * Simple: The server only searches one layer of the file system.
 Each directory represents a book, and the files within the directory represent the pages.
 That's all.
 * Basic auth: A dead simple way to protect your comics.

-To obtain a hashed password, use the "comics hash-password" command like Caddy.
+To obtain a hashed password, use the `comics hash-password` command like Caddy.

 ```
 $ comics hash-password